-Liza Mügge (née Liza Nell) is associate professor at the political science department and director of the Amsterdam Research Center for Gender and Sexuality at the UvA.
+Liza Mügge (née Liza Nell) is associate professor at the political science department, director of the Amsterdam Research Center for Gender and Sexuality and research theme leader of the Diverse Europe group of the Amsterdam Research Centre for European Studies at the UvA.
 She is founding co-editor and lead editor of the European Journal of Politics and Gender.

 Liza was residential fellow with Netherlands Institute for Advanced Study in the Humanities and Social Sciences (2016-2017), the Women and Public Policy Program at the Harvard Kennedy School (2014-2015) and visiting scholar at the Minda de Gunzburg Center for European Studies at Harvard University (January-June 2012).
 She is past co-convenor of the Standing Group Gender & Politics of the European Consortium for Political Research (ECPR) (2013-2016).